CompCogNeuro/CompCogNeuro.github.io/content/references.md

 <p id="Gollwitzer12">Gollwitzer, P.M.
 (2012).
 Mindset theory of action phases.
 In Handbook of theories of social psychology, Vol. 1 (pp. 526-545).
 Sage Publications Ltd.  http://doi.org/10.4135/9781446249215.n26</p>

 <p id="GollwitzerSheeran06">Gollwitzer, P.M., & Sheeran, P. (2006).
 Implementation intentions and goal achievement: A meta-analysis of effects and processes.
 Advances in experimental social psychology, 38, 69–119. </p>

+<p id="GonzalesSmith15">Gonzales, K.K., & Smith, Y. (2015).
+Cholinergic interneurons in the dorsal and ventral striatum: anatomical and functional considerations in normal and diseased conditions.
+Annals of the New York Academy of Sciences, 1349, 1-45. http://nyaspubs.onlinelibrary.wiley.com/doi/abs/10.1111/nyas.12762 http://doi.org/10.1111/nyas.12762</p>

 <p id="GoodaleMilner92">Goodale, M.A., & Milner, A.D.
 (1992).
 Separate visual pathways for perception and action.
 Trends in Neurosciences, 15, 20-25. </p>